Grimsby-class sloop

-The Grimsby-class sloops were a class of 13 sloops-of-war laid down between 1933 and 1940.
+The Grimsby class were a class of 13 sloops laid down between 1933 and 1940.
 Of these, eight were built in the United Kingdom for the Royal Navy, four in Australia for the Royal Australian Navy and one for the Royal Indian Navy.
 Main armament was initially two 4.7 in guns for RN ships and three 4 in for Australian ships, but armament varied considerably between ships, and was increased later.